 INFLATION, THE HIDDEN TAX

-In his classic book, The Economic Consequences of the Peace (1920), John Maynard Keynes observed:
+In The Economic Consequences of the Peace (1920), John Maynard Keynes (who is not my favorite author) observed:

 ÒLenin (the founder of the former communist Soviet Union) was certainly right.
 There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency.
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnoseÓ.

-Many people do not realize that inflation is with us, and it is an extremely destructive hidden tax, especially on the poor and middle classes.
-Inflation reduces the buying power of your money.
+Many people do not realize that inflation is with us, and it is an extremely destructive hidden tax, especially on the poor of all nations of the world.
+Inflation reduces the buying power of your money, so you become poorer, even if you have the same amount of money in the bank or in your pocket.

 Suppose, for example, the inflation rate is 3.5%.
 If you have $30,000.00, in ten years it will only buy $20,550.00 worth of goods.
 If the inflation rate is 5.5%, (which is closer to reality, as inflation is often underestimated by the governmentÕs measurements), your $30,000.00 is worth only $16,650 in ten years.
-This should be enough to scare anyone who is thinking about saving money or retiring soon.
+This should be enough to scare anyone.
 Let us explore what inflation is and why it is occurring.

 WHAT EXACTLY IS INFLATION?

 People believe that inflation is rising prices.
 That is not quite true.
 Inflation means there is more money out there chasing the same number of goods and services.
-As a result, the value of your money is diluted.
+As a result, the value of the money is diluted.
 One result is higher prices.
-However, there are many more negative consequences as well, as we will explore below.
+There are also other negative consequences, as we will explore below.

 INFLATION AS A HIDDEN TAX